felangel/bloc/docs/coreconcepts.md

 > States are the output of a Bloc and represent a part of your application's state.
 UI components can be notified of states and redraw portions of themselves based on the current state.

-So far, we've defined the two events that our app will be responding to: `Increment` and `Decrement`.
+So far, we've defined the two events that our app will be responding to: `CounterEvent.increment` and `CounterEvent.decrement`.

 Now we need to define how to represent the state of our application.